More than 20 injured in crane accident in Austin, Texas

-AUSTIN, Texas -- Two cranes collided and at least partially collapsed at a construction site in Austin, Texas, on Wednesday, injuring at least 22 people, authorities said.
+AUSTIN, Texas -- Two cranes collided Wednesday at a construction site in Austin, Texas, causing one of them to partially collapse and injuring at least 22 workers who were sent scrambling for safety, authorities said.

-Footage posted by TV station KVUE showed two cranes tangled several stories above a building under construction a few miles north of downtown in a rapidly growing neighborhood that includes residential, retail and office space.
+The cranes collided and got tangled several stories above a building under construction a few miles north of downtown in a rapidly growing neighborhood that includes residential, retail and office space.
 The development also includes a children's hospital near the accident site.

-At least 22 people were hurt, including at least seven who were being treated and prepped for transport to a hospital, Austin-Travis County EMS reported.
-At least eight ambulances were headed to the scene.
+Austin-Travis County EMS spokesman Darren Noak said at a news conference that 22 workers were hurt, including 16 who were taken to hospitals with non-life-threatening injuries.
+The cause of the accident was still under investigation.

-TV footage showed one of the crane operators still inside the crane cabin, although it did not appear to be damaged.
+Most of the injuries occurred when workers scrambled away from the accident scene, Noak said.

 More than 20 injured in crane accident in Austin, Texas